NabeelAbid1/GraphMapper/README.md

 ---

 ## Not a Hacking Tool

-GraphMapper is an **analysis and simulation tool only.** It operates on static JSON data you define.
+PathFinder is an **analysis and simulation tool only.** It operates on static JSON data you define.
 It performs no live network scanning, no exploitation, and no unauthorized access of any kind.

 ---